 - Loss of consciousness, even if only briefly

-- Any amount of amnesia or loss of memory
+- Any amount of amnesia or loss of memory of the event

 - For young children, any scalp swelling or unusual behavior, particularly uncontrollable crying.